INSTITUTION RESPONSIBLE FOR THE INITIATIVE

 The coLAB project, implemented within the framework of the European Union/Council of Europe joint programme “Democratic and Inclusive School Culture in Operation” (DISCO).

-- Language and other introductory courses for refugee students
+- Recognition of studies and prior learning for refugee students

 - Tutoring and peer support for refugee students